ariannamethod/iamGrokky/SLNCX/README.md

 The API sits behind a single `/generate` endpoint.
 Send JSON with your prompt and optional user tag.
 You get JSON back—no ceremony.

+`generate_response` also supports optional `image_url` and `audio_bytes`
+parameters.
+Images are described via the OpenAI vision API and folded into the system context, while raw audio is transcribed with Whisper before being appended to the prompt.

 Every call drops a log entry in `logs/wulf`.
 Time-stamped, complete.
 If something fails, `failures` catches the traceback so you know where it went sideways.

 Inference stays light.
 Two-bit weights mean the model lives happily on a standard CPU.
 It spins up quickly and gets straight to work.